Introduction Videos to My Research:

 06/11/14 - I have presented a research talk at Microsoft link.

-05/01/14 - Immersive gaming sessions were presented during a field trip for approximately thirty middle school children from San Marcos Education Foundation.
+05/01/14 - Immersive gaming sessions were presented during a field trip for approximately thirty middle school children from Doris Miller and Owen Goodnight Middle schools (San Marcos CISD).
 Immersive gaming sessions are part of the NSF CAREER grant outreach activities.

 04/01/14 - Paper titled "Biometric Recognition via Probabilistic Spatial Projection of Eye Movement Trajectories in Dynamic Visual Environments" was accepted to the IEEE Transactions on Information Forensics and Security with minor revisions.
 The paper can be viewed here.